Published by FutureTecEra

 Role-Based Prompts

 Role-based prompts assign a perspective to the AI before the task.
-This can help shape the answer’s tone, depth, and style.
-For example, asking the AI to respond as a teacher usually creates a different result than asking it to respond as a technical analyst.
+This can shape the answer’s tone, depth, and style.
+For example, asking the AI to respond as a teacher usually creates a different response than asking it to respond as a technical analyst.

 Example: